jarrodthibodeau/angular-number-to-text-pipe/README.md

 ## Usage

 #### In your module
-    import { NumberToTextPipe } from 'angular-number-to-text'
+    import { NumberToTextModule } from 'angular-number-to-text'

     @NgModule({
-        declarations: [
+        imports: [
             NumberToTextPipe
         ]
     })